Best movies on Amazon Prime Video to watch now (October 2020)

 Manchester by the Sea (2016)

 A masterful Sundance hit from Kenneth Lonergan.
 Casey Affleck is on electrifying, Oscar-winning form as Lee, a surly janitor living alone in a Boston suburb.
 Summoned by his family after his brother suffers a heart attack, Lee returns to his seaside home town to face the secrets of his past.
-Watch on Amazon Prime Video
+Watch Manchester by the Sea on Amazon Prime Video

 Read our full Manchester by the Sea review